ghousseyn/phiber/README.md

   * For plugins just create a folder named after your plugin and place it in the plugins folder
   * follwing the same conventions your plugin loader would be expected to be in {pluginName}.php
   * The class should also extend main
-  * The run() method is the entry point and should hold the code to initialize and execute your plugin */
+  * The run() method is the entry point and should contain code to initialize/execute your plugin */

   //file: /plugins/coolplugin/coolplugin.php